 - 3rd year residents rotate through the role of Admitting Resident, who protects the inpatient teams from admissions during rounds.

 - Residents have the opportunity to rotate at community hospitals, rural clinics, and international settings.

 Sample Ambulatory Week:

 Our program provides you with numerous, flexible opportunities to fulfill your career objectives.
 As part of our mentoring program, we have created pediatric pathways and templates that can serve as guides for you and your mentor as you create an individualized learning plan.
 These pathways and templates encompass all facets of pediatrics and provide you with suggestions on how to select schedules and electives that will enable you to achieve your career goal.
 These career trajectories are categorized according to the following paths: General Ambulatory Pediatrics, Pediatric Hospitalist, Subspecialty/Research, Global/Rural/Underserved Health.

 Because we recognize that career goals may change as you move through residency training, our flexible pathways and templates enable residents to select electives from any of the pathways as they create their curricula.
 More than 30 different elective rotations are currently available to the residents in our program.
 Examples include: practice management, surgical subspecialties, outpatient gastroenterology and nutrition, radiology, rural pediatrics, and many others.
-Our program offers several longitudinal elective experiences that can continue through your entire residency training, including the longitudinal sedation elective, lactation course elective, Spanish immersion curricula, and a certification program in Global/Rural and Underserved Health.
+Many of these electives are available longitudinally.
+Additional certifications are available including in lactation, medical Spanish, and Global/Rural and Underserved Health.